 The Audit Committee shall establish procedures for the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters.

 The Audit Committee shall discuss with management and the Auditor any correspondence with regulators or governmental agencies and any employee complaints, submissions or published reports that raise material issues regarding the Company’s financial statements or accounting policies.

-The Audit Committee shall discuss with the Company’s General Counsel legal matters that may have a material impact on the financial statements.
+The Audit Committee shall discuss with the Company’s Chief Legal Officer legal matters that may have a material impact on the financial statements.

 The Audit Committee shall receive periodic reports on the Company’s Ethics and Compliance Program from appropriate members of management.
 The Chief Compliance Officer shall regularly report to the Audit Committee on significant compliance and ethics matters.